 So what can your brand do to stand out and get a customer’s attention, and ultimately turn that engagement into sales for your business?

 Onalytica asked ten of the influencers they’ve identified in their Top 100 Influencers and Brands to share their content marketing insights and top tips to help you improve your own content marketing efforts.
+Here’s mine:

-What Influencers Are Saying About Content Marketing
+What Other Content Marketing Influencers Are Saying

 “Content marketing is the fastest growing area of marketing for a reason – brands want attention and can’t get it without creating value “outside” the products and services they offer.
 It will be an interesting ride as more money moves from other sources into quality, targeted and consistent content.”